xxruyle/bandcamp-download/README.md

 ✅ Fix how album names with illegal characters cannot be added to the directory

-☐ Add Mutagen support
+✅ Add Mutagen support

+✅ requirements.txt

 ☐ Error handling

-☐ exe file
+☐ PyPi

 ☐ GUI

 # Credits
 - Made for educational purposes

-- Remember to support artists
+- Support bandcamp artists!